seqan/seqan/manual/source/Tutorial/AnnotationStore.rst

 Before we deal with the actual annotation tree, we will first describe how you can easily load annotations from a `GFF <http://genome.ucsc.edu/FAQ/FAQformat.html#format3>`_ or `GTF <http://genome.ucsc.edu/FAQ/FAQformat.html#format4>`_ file into the :dox:`FragmentStore`.

-An annotation file can be read from an open input stream with the function :dox:`File#read read`.
+An annotation file can be read from an open input stream with the function :dox:`File#read`.
 A tag specifies if we want to read a GFF, GTF or UCSC file.
 The following example shows how to read an GTF file: